Skip to content

 Introduction:

-Aimed at the beginner with limited or no knowledge of graphic design, this popular introductory course combines theoretical and practical content within a professional, commercial perspective.
+Aimed at the beginner with limited or no knowledge of graphic design, this popular introductory course combines theoretical and practical content with a professional, commercial perspective.
+It’s also open to anyone with some previous experience looking to refresh or develop their skills further and experiment in an environment with like-minded people.

 • The development of ideas, the creative process and an understanding of visual language, layout and typography will all be included in this course to help you develop your knowledge of the different disciplines and skills associated with graphic design.